MA, LCMHC, EMDR Trained, CSAT-Candidate

 Regarding his approach, Kyle believes his diverse background in engineering and ministry can bring an interpersonal but goal-oriented perspective to every session, grounded in the redemptive message of Jesus Christ.
 He sees clients of all worldviews, perspectives, and belief systems.

 Kyle has worked with adolescents, adults, couples, families, and groups.
 He has accredited training in the evidence-based practices of EMDR therapy, TF-CBT, Positive Parenting Program (Triple P), Seeking Safety, and Resource Parenting Curriculum (RPC), and Practice Self-Regulation (PS-R).
 As of 2020, Kyle is pursuing certifications in EMDR through the EMDR International Association (EMDRIA) and sex addiction therapy (CSAT) through the International Institute for Trauma and Addiction Professionals (IITAP).

-During sessions, Kyle often utilizes acceptance and commitment therapy (ACT), adaptive information processing (AIP) from EMDR, cognitive-behavioral therapy (CBT), existential therapy, gestalt therapy, humanistic therapy, solutions-focused brief therapy (SFBT), and reality therapy with clients.
+During sessions, Kyle often utilizes adaptive information processing (AIP) from EMDR, cognitive-behavioral therapy (CBT), existential therapy, gestalt therapy, humanistic therapy, mindfulness, solutions-focused brief therapy (SFBT), and reality therapy with clients.
 He has international supervision experience with Ukrainian counselors, as well as a history presenting at national mental health conferences.